Hello and welcome to my Burton Trick Pony review.

 Carving and Turning

-With the new camber profile (mostly camber with flat spots towards tip and tail and very slight bits of rocker after the flat spots) the Trick Pony is a much better carver than it used to be with it’s old camber profile (flat in the middle and rockered on tip and tail) and now it’s really fun to carve with.
+With the new camber profile (mostly camber with flat spots towards tip and tail and very slight bits of rocker after the flat spots) the Trick Pony is a much better carver than it used to be with it’s old camber profile (flat in the middle and rockered on tip and tail – 2016 model and earlier) and now it’s really fun to carve with.

 You can skid your turns on it too if you want but not super easy.
 Not a beginners turning board but not as catchy as you’d expect for the camber profile.
 Edge-to-edge I found it very quick – but I imagine it to be a little slower on the 158cm, which would have been more my size but still will be decently quick edge-to-edge.